racinmat/gcp-tts-webui/README.md

 - OAuth2 authentication with Google
 - Session-based authentication
 - No API keys exposed to frontend
+- User-based API access (no service account credentials needed)
-- Service account credentials for backend API calls
+- All API calls made on behalf of the authenticated user

 ## Deployment